Botox Cosmetic Virginia Beach

 In 2013, the FDA again approved BOTOX® Cosmetic to treat moderate to severe crow’s feet, also known as lateral canthal lines.
 In 2019, the FDA approved the treatment of horizontal forehead lines.

-BOTOX® Cosmetic can actually prevent wrinkles from forming if the treatments are started early.
+BOTOX® Cosmetics can actually prevent wrinkles from forming if the treatments are started early.
 Clinical studies suggest the effect on the injected muscle is cumulative; as the muscle atrophies over the years, the look can be maintained with fewer injections.